Tanikai/mensaplan-web-interface/README.md

 - General refactoring of JavaScript code
 - Changed URL Query string parsing to be order independent

+## Alternatives
+- [Mensa TUI](https://github.com/LukasPietzschmann/uulm-mensa-tui): If you are a terminal lover, you can also use the terminal application a friend of mine wrote

 ## Contact

 Kai Anter - [www.anter.dev](https://www.anter.dev) - [Mastodon](https://hachyderm.io/@Tanikai)